arjunsulushaji/lost-and-found-nodejs/README.md

 Users can login and purchase the vegetable.

-user - module
+user - module ----
-user can login
-user can signup
-add to cart vegetable form different shop direcly buy vegetable without add to cart
+user can login, user can signup, add to cart vegetable form different shop, direcly buy vegetable without add to cart,

-farmer - module
+farmer - module ----
-farmer can login
-add or remove vegitable in shop update status of booked vegetables
+farmer can login, add or remove vegitable in shop, update status of booked vegetables,

-admin - module
+admin - module ----
-admin can login
-add or remove farmer
+admin can login, add or remove farmer, site maintenece,
-site maintenece

 language - JSP(java server pages) database - MySQL